haxtheweb/edtechjoker/draft-outline.md

 # EVERYTHING BELOW THIS LINE IS SUBJECT TO CHANGE BASED ON COURSE PROGRESS

 ~~~~~~

+# Project requirements
+Project 1 is well established.
+Based on our progress and class skill I throttle how the projects beyond that go as far as number, scope, and focus.
+- [Project 1 Requirements](fa-23/projects/project-1.md) - this is a draft and will change
+- Project 2
+- Project 3..5

 # Week 2: Git / Github
 - Git lecture + feedback from last assignment